 Capitalized costs of producing oil and natural gas properties, after considering estimated residual salvage values, are depreciated and depleted on a field level (common reservoir) using the unit-of-production method using proved producing oil and natural gas reserves.
-Unproved property costs, costs of wells in progress and related capitalized interest costs, if any, are excluded from the depletable base until the related costs are considered developed or until proved reserves are found.
-Oil and natural gas leasehold costs are depleted using the unit-of-production method based on total proved oil and natural gas reserves.
+Evaluated oil and natural gas leasehold costs are depleted using the units-of-production method based on total proved oil and natural gas reserves.
+Unevaluated property costs, costs of wells in progress and related capitalized interest costs, if any, are excluded from the depletable base until the related costs are considered developed or until proved reserves are found.

-Upon sale or retirement of a complete unit of a proved property, the cost and related accumulated depletion, depreciation and amortization are eliminated from the property accounts, and the resulting gain or loss is recognized in the statement of operations.
-On the retirement or sale of a partial unit of proved property, the cost and related accumulated depletion, depreciation and amortization apportioned to the interest retired or sold are eliminated from the property accounts, and the resulting gain or loss is recognized in the statement of operations.
+Upon sale or retirement of a complete unit of a proved property, the cost and related accumulated depletion, depreciation and amortization are eliminated from the property accounts, and the resulting gain or loss is recognized in the statements of operations.
+On the retirement or sale of a partial unit of proved property, the cost and related accumulated depletion, depreciation and amortization apportioned to the interest retired or sold are eliminated from the property accounts, and the resulting gain or loss is recognized in the statements of operations.